guidocauli/odmeta/README.md

 ### MS Windows

-In order to compile the source in MS Windows, from CLI (or PowerShell) you have to issue the commmand:
+In order to compile the source in MS Windows, from CMD (or PowerShell) you have to issue the commmand:

 ~~~
 go build odmeta-src.go -o odmeta